 We always distribute Codebook downloads over HTTPS, and redirect all of our HTTP requests on zetetic.net to HTTPS, so it would be extremely difficult to download either the Mac or Windows version without an encrypted connection.
 Using HTTPS not only helps to ensure the privacy of your download, it makes it difficult (though not impossible) for an actor to intercept the communication and send some other data to you instead.
-As of the time of this draft (currently Feb 15th, 2018) the encryption certification we use for HTTPS is a 2048-bit key certificate issued by Thawte, SHA-256 fingerprint:
+At the time of this draft (currently Oct 7th, 2020) the encryption certification we use for HTTPS is a 2048-bit key certificate issued by Thawte, SHA-256 fingerprint:

-Codebook for macOS (the direct version, not the Mac App Store version) is distributed as a signed Installer Package that contains a code-signed macOS application (
+Codebook for macOS (the direct version, not the Mac App Store version) is distributed as a signed and notarized Disk Image that contains a signed and notarized macOS application (

 Codebook.app).
 Both are signed with Zetetic's Developer ID Certificate from Apple. macOS has a feature known as Gatekeeper that verifies the binary has been signed by Zetetic and that it hasn't been tampered with in any way (changing the binary invalidates the signature).

 To enable (or confirm) this behavior on your Mac, go to System Preferences > Security & Privacy, and ensure that "App Store and identified developers" is checked under "Allow apps downloaded from:"

 You can also check via the command line to see whether or not the downloaded app is validated using the system security policy tool in Terminal:

 $ spctl -a -vv --type execute /Applications/Codebook.app /Applications/Codebook.app: accepted source=Notarized Developer ID origin=Developer ID Application: Zetetic LLC (PD7G6HRMGV)